-The PHA will provide the resident with a written list of any charges against the security deposit within 10 business days of the move-out inspection.
+The PHA will provide the resident with a written list of any charges against the security deposit within 30 days of the move-out.
 If the resident disagrees with the amount charged, the PHA will provide a meeting to discuss the charges.